 Section 2.
 Board of Directors Meetings:

+Board meetings shall be held on the second Sunday on a bi monthly basis starting January of each year.
 Additional Board of Directors meetings may be called at the request of the Board members and shall be arranged by the President.
+The annual meeting shall be held in December of each year.

 Section 3.
 Notification of Board Meetings: